SIZE:

 Cucumber?

 If you smell something like cucumber on the beach, look for the rolling capelin.
-They give off this sweet scent when they spawn.
+Capelin give off this sweet scent when they spawn.

 At spawning time, the male’s fins lengthen and some of its scales grow into hair-like growths.

-In the water column, up to 725 m offshore, but on average up to 200 m in deep.
+In the water column, up to 725 m depth offshore, but on average down to 200 m.

 PREYS: